open-formulieren/open-forms/docs/configuration/authentication/oidc_org.rst

 .. _configuration_authentication_oidc_org_appgroup:

-Configuring OICD for login of organization members
+Configuring OIDC for login of organization members
 ==================================================

 The OpenID Connect configuration is shared with :ref:`the configuration of the management interface <configuration_authentication_oidc>` and follows the same steps with a few addtional notes: